 The Society for Medieval Feminist Scholarship invites applications for the 2019 Foremothers Fellowship.
-Funded through the generous gift of royalties from the editors and authors of the Oxford Handbook of Women and Gender in Medieval Europe (Judith Bennett and Ruth Mazo Karras, eds.), the grant provides $2,000 for a current doctoral candidate (at the time of the proposed project) to undertake a significant professional development initiative.
+Funded through the generous gift of royalties from the editors and authors of the Oxford Handbook of Women and Gender in Medieval Europe (Judith Bennett and Ruth Mazo Karras), the grant provides $2,000 for a current doctoral candidate (at the time of the proposed project) to undertake a significant professional development initiative.
 The winner will be partnered with a senior medieval scholar whose guidance and association can assist the student in developing and executing the project.

 Such projects might include:

-- Travel to a conference relevant to medieval feminist scholarship, for instance, the annual Gender and Medieval Studies Conference in the U.K.
+- Travel to a conference relevant to medieval feminist scholarship

 - Travel to visit archives, research libraries, museums, manuscript collections, or archaeological or architectural sites